 REMOVE FROM STUFF SACK

 As soon as you arrive home, take your sleeping bag out of its stuff sack and let it expand.
-Spend a minute or two fluffing the feathers and helping your bag regain it’s loft.
+Spend a minute or two fluffing the feathers to help your bag regain its loft.
 This is one of the most important things you can do to help extend the life of your sleeping bag.

 AIR IT OUT

-Make sure you unzip your bag, open it up completely and ensure that it’s 100% dry before storage.
+Make sure you unzip your bag and open it up completely to ensure that it’s 100% dry before storage.
 You can also spay it with Febreze to reduce bad smells, but make sure to let your bag dry completely before you store it.

 STORE IN A LARGE SACK OR HANG

-Once your bag is dry and ready to be stored, we recommend either hanging your bag up, or placing it in the large mesh storage bag that it came with.
-Also, it’s very important to store your sleeping bag in a dry location (not a musty basement or attic).
+Once your bag is dry and ready to be stored, we recommend either hanging your bag up or placing it in its large mesh storage bag.
+It’s very important to store your sleeping bag in a dry location (not a musty basement or attic).